code4it-dev/c4it-hugo/content/article/2023/top-5-string-performance-tips/index.md

 In short:

 - the class is marked with the `[MemoryDiagnoser]` attribute: the benchmark will retrieve info for both time and memory usage;
-- the class has the `[Config(typeof(CsvConfig))]` attribute: this attribute adds some custom configurations (see below) that help generating plots and diagrams;
-- there is a property named `Size` with the attribute `[Params(1, 5, 10)]`: the `Params` attribute lists the possible values for the `Size` property;
+- there is a property named `Size` with the attribute `[Params]`: this attribute lists the possible values for the `Size` property;
 - there is a method marked as `[IterationSetup]`: this method runs before every single execution, takes the value from the `Size` property, and initializes the `AllStrings` array;
-- the methods that will be benchmarked are marked with the `[Benchmark]` attribute.
+- the methods that are parts of the benchmark are marked with the `[Benchmark]` attribute.

 ### Generating strings with Bogus

-To generate dummy values I relied on **Bogus**: this library allows you to generate realistic values for your objects, with a great level of customizations.
+I relied on **Bogus** to create dummy values.
+This NuGet library allows you to generate realistic values for your objects with a great level of customization.

-The string array generation strategy is shared across all the benchmarks, so I moved it in a static method:
+The string array generation strategy is shared across all the benchmarks, so I moved it to a static method:

 ```cs
  public static class StringArrayGenerator